Food Safety – An Overview

-The regulatory driver for food safety standards for both FSIS and the FDA are a collective group of regulations called “good manufacturing practices” (GMPs).
-GMPs are preventative guidelines for plant and facility operations and serve as integral parts of HCCPS plans.
-The goal of GMPs is to ensure that food manufacturers are taking the precautions necessary to avoid adulteration.
+The regulatory driver for food safety standards for both FSIS and the FDA is a collective group of regulations called “Good Manufacturing Practices” (GMP).
+GMP is a preventative guideline for plant and facility operations and serves as an integral part of HCCPS plans.
+The goal of GMP is to ensure that food manufacturers are taking the precautions necessary to avoid adulteration.

 Food Additives and GRAS

 However, if the scientific information about a substance’s safety is widely known, then the food manufacturer can much more easily use the additive.
-The amendment specifically excludes substances that are classified as generally recognized as safe (GRAS) from the pre-market approval process.
+The amendment specifically excludes substances that are classified as Generally Recognized As Safe (GRAS) from the pre-market approval process.
 FDA classifies a substance as GRAS if it is generally recognized, among experts qualified with scientific training and experience to evaluate food safety, to be safe under the conditions of the substance’s intended use.
-Under the amendment, FDA may classify substances used in food prior to January 1, 1958, as GRAS based on experience data, or data showing that the additive has not posed a risk in the past.
-The GRAS determination process offers companies the opportunity to avoid the FDA’s food additive pre-market approval process through and partake in GRAS self-determination.
-The GRAS self-determination process allows companies to determine for themselves that the conditions of use of a new ingredient in a food product is GRAS, and the company does not need to notify FDA of the determination.
+Under the amendment, the FDA may classify substances used in food prior to January 1, 1958 as GRAS based on experience data, or data showing that the additive has not posed a risk in the past.
+The GRAS determination process offers companies the opportunity to avoid the FDA’s food additive pre-market approval process and partake in GRAS self-determination.
+The GRAS self-determination process allows companies to determine for themselves that the conditions of use of a new ingredient in a food product are GRAS, and the company does not need to notify the FDA of the determination.
 Self-determination of GRAS status permits the immediate marketing of a food additive.
 It is important to note that under FDA’s regulations, color additives are not considered food additives and therefore are not regulated under the GRAS determination process.